material-components/material-components-web/packages/mdc-chips/README.md

 `mdc-chip` | Mandatory.
 `mdc-chip__text` | Mandatory.
 Indicates the text content of the chip.
 `mdc-chip-set` | Mandatory.
 Indicates the set that the chip belongs to.
+`mdc-chip-set--choice` | Optional.
+Indicates that the chips in the set are choice chips.

 ### `MDCChip` and `MDCChipSet`